 That digital camera quickly turned into a film camera and, since then, I have worked with analog photography as my primary medium.
 In 2014, I graduated from the University of Texas at Austin with a Bachelor of Arts in Studio Art.

-My first major project involved documenting underground heavy metal music scene in Austin on black and white film.
+My first major project involved documenting the underground heavy metal music scene in Austin on black and white film.
 This project is called “Kids of the Black Hole” and consists of images of friends and acquaintances at metal bars and shows beginning in 2012.
 Check out some of these images here or on my other instagram account.

 While my photographs have changed significantly in style, the common ground is that I have always photographed what feels intensely personal to me.
 When I moved to Austin, I did not know a soul and was quickly accepted into the metal family.
 I truly discovered myself in this supportive community.
 It was only by feeling supported and nurtured that I had the courage to seek out different avenues of creative fulfillment.

 As I started to feel strongly about the #metoo and feminist movement, it was through the strength and confidence I had gained from the metal community that I felt able to pursue this new passion.

 I recently moved from Austin to Asheville, NC.
 This move is something that I have wanted to do for some time now but didn't for a variety of reasons.
 I have finally gotten to a point in my life where I refuse to be afraid and refuse to not put myself first.
 So, I am hiding away on the mountain to focus on myself and what is important to me.
-I hope to explore all of the things that I didn't make time for while in Austin and reconnect with what matters and start fresh.
-I'm excited for a new beginning.
+I am exploring all of the things that I didn't make time for while in Austin and reconnecting with what matters.
+I am grateful for a new beginning.

 My focus now is on contributing to the feminist movement, with photography as my primary outlet.
 Research is an integral part of my process.